SimonCousaert/SimonCousaert.github.io/index.md

 This site is structured as follows
 - *Academic page*: A list of university-assigned projects.
 For now it only includes assignments during the 5-year period at Ghent University
-- *Extracurricular page*: This page showcases a number of projects that I did while studying, but they are not affiliated with the university.
+- *On-the-side*: This page showcases a number of projects that I did, apart from obligated tasks at the University or at work.
 - *Professional page*: Enumeration of jobs that I filled, as part of my professional career.
 Started in 2020 during my deferral year and will continue after the MSc in London.
 - *Top Books*: In addition to all this work-related information, I will share the best books that I have been reading in recent times.